2025 end of year closedown dates

 The University is providing a total of four (4) University holidays.
 In addition four (4) days will need to be taken as directed annual leave days alongside the public holidays.
 The calendar of dates is below.

-With the implementation of the new MyHR system in mid-October, we are encouraging all academic, professional, teaching and senior staff to book their directed leave in HROnline and ensure it is approved by their manager by 19 September 2025.
-Further information about the MyHR project will be provided separately.
+All academic, professional, teaching and senior staff to book their directed leave in MyHR and ensure it is approved by their manager as soon as possible.

-Any leave not approved in HROnline by 19 September, will be processed by Human Resource Services on your behalf prior to the rollover to the MyHR system.
+Any leave not approved will be processed by Human Resource Services on your behalf prior to the end of year closedown.

-If you have insufficient annual leave available, you may apply for an advance of your annual leave entitlement, or use long service leave if available, or unpaid leave.
-Please note that the use of life leave, personal/carers leave or flexitime during the closedown period is not permitted.
+If you have insufficient annual leave available, you may apply for an advance of your annual leave entitlement, or use long service leave if available (bookable in HRonline), or unpaid leave via ServiceNow.
+Please note that the use of life leave, personal/carers leave, or flexitime during the closedown period is not permitted.

 HR Services has prepared Frequently Asked Questions (FAQs) to support you in making your bookings.
-If you have any further questions, please contact HR Client Services via ServiceNOW.
+If you have any further questions, please contact your HR Advisor via ServiceNow.

 Frequently asked questions

 The table above shows the breakdown.
-When you book from 22 December to 5 January inclusive, the system will automatically deduct annual leave on the days you are usually scheduled to work, excluding the University holidays (also referred to as concession days) and public holidays or if you are usually rostered to work on Monday 22, Tuesday 23, Wednesday 24 and Monday 5 January the system will deduct annual leave for those days only.
+As a full time or part time employee, when submitting leave for the dates of 22 December to 5 January inclusive, the system will only deduct annual leave on the days you are usually scheduled to work, excluding the University holidays (also referred to as concession days) and public holidays.

 No, the University Holiday dates are already in the system and HR Services has reviewed and rebooked any existing bookings accordingly.